alliecatowo/zmk-sofle/docs/docs/zmk-studio.md

 # ZMK Studio Integration Guide

-ZMK Studio provides real-time keymap editing capabilities for your Eyelash Sofle keyboard.
+ZMK Studio provides real-time keymap editing capabilities for your AllieCat Sofle keyboard.
 This revolutionary feature allows you to modify your keymap, adjust RGB settings, and configure behaviors without rebuilding or reflashing firmware.

 ## 🎯 What is ZMK Studio?